AlainParadis/designschool/_topics/masking-hair.md

   ### Your Workspace

   For this exercise, it's best to clear the panels and only show the ones we want.
 To that end, hit <span class="command">Shift-Tab</span>.
 All panels disappear except for the Options bar and tools.
-Now go to the Window menu, then select the Layers, Channels.
+Now go to the Window menu, then select the Layers and Channels only.

   Now go <span class="command">Window > Workspace</span> to save the workspace.
 Name it Masking.
 Now every time you wish to do this type of work, simply select this workspace.